 Fall and winter present special challenges for culturing.
 As the weather cools, how we care for starter cultures must also change.

 As a general rule, fermented and cultured foods appreciate a nice warm spot.
 Warmth promotes the growth of the beneficial bacteria and yeast that allow foods and beverages to culture properly.
 As temperature outside drops, the normal spot you may use to make your yogurt, sourdough, kombucha, and other cultured foods may also cool down, affecting how your cultured foods behave.

 Some cultures will actually behave differently during the winter even when the amount of light and heat are constant.

 Why Cool Temperatures are a Problem for Culturing and Fermenting

 There is a direct relationship between ambient temperature and the activity of yeast and bacteria.
 As temperatures drop, development of yeast and bacteria slows.
 As temperatures rise, development of yeast and bacteria quickens (although there is an upper limit based on the needs of the particular culture).
-What does this look like?

 Yogurts and Buttermilk.
 The bacteria in these cultures work by consuming the lactose and producing lactic acid.
 The lactic acid causes the milk proteins to break down slightly and clump together.
 The cultures also contain bacteria that produce specific textures and flavors.
 When yogurt and buttermilk are too cool, they do not consume lactose, or don’t consume it in enough quantity to produce the acid necessary to affect the proteins.
 At cooler temperatures, the bacteria also don’t reproduce well, so there are fewer of them to do the work.

 As the temperature rises, the bacteria become more active and start pumping out those important acids.Yogurt makers and dehydrators help keep the temperature constant while yogurt or buttermilk are culturing, but even those appliances can fluctuate in temperature if the ambient temperature is too extreme.
 A yogurt maker in a 55°F kitchen will not be able to keep yogurt warm enough to culture properly.